karlstolley/wsi/syllabus/_policies/special-needs.md

 312-567-5135, or via email at [disabilities@iit.edu](mailto:disabilities@iit.edu)

-Students who have any difficulty, either permanent or temporary, that might affect their ability to successfully participate in and complete the class should contact me privately, either in person or electronically, at the start of the semester or as a difficulty arises.
+Students who have any difficulty, either permanent or temporary, that might affect their ability to successfully participate in and complete the class should contact me privately at the start of the semester or as a difficulty arises.
 That includes difficulties with housing, internet access, and anything that otherwise compromises your sense of safety, security, and support—especially if it impacts your ability to complete this class.
 Please reach out.

 I will adjust methods, materials, or deadlines as necessary to ensure equitable participation for all students.